-Some appliqué designs are intended to have a raw, unfinished edge.
-(I actually often include a raw edge and a satin stitch version in the appliqué files I digitize and sell.)
-A knit (like t-shirt weight) material works well for these types of designs.
-In fact, I’ve used my husbands old t-shirts and Goodwill finds for some of my favorite appliqué projects.
+As I mentioned earlier, some appliqué designs are intended to have a raw, unfinished edge.
+I personally like this look on casual kid clothes.
+For these types of appliqué designs, a knit (like t-shirt weight) material works well as the appliqué fabric.
+In fact, I’ve used my husbands old t-shirts and ones I’ve picked up at Goodwill for some of my favorite appliqué projects.

-Raw edge appliqué projects are even easier, as there are just 2 rounds of stitching: the placement stitching and a dense running stitch.
+Raw edge appliqué projects are even easier than their satin stitch appliqué counterparts, as there are just 2 rounds of stitching: the placement stitching and a dense running stitch.
 I refer to this as a triple stitch because the machine stitches each stitch three times for a bolder, more defined line.

 Appliqué project ideas